 1. A Blender is Fast and Easy to Use

-While a juicer takes relatively more time depending on the mechanism, a blender is fast.
-Preparation of ingredients for blending is also fast and easy.
-You need to clean the pulp of fibers in a juicer, but you won’t face this problem for a blender.
+While a juicer takes relatively more time, depending on the mechanism, a blender is fast.
+The preparation of ingredients for blending is also fast and easy.
+You need to clean the pulp of fibers in a juicer, but you won’t face this problem with a blender.

 2. Slow Release of Energy

-As smoothie contains fibers, and it slows down the digestion process.
-As a result, the energy release from the blended food is slow.
+A smoothie contains fibers, and it slows down the digestion process.
+As a result, the energy released from blended food is slow.
 This makes you feel full for a long time.
-So if you are trying to lose some weight, blender is the right way to go.
+So if you are trying to lose some weight, the blender is the right way to go.

 3. Low Blood Sugar

-Blended smoothie contains fibers.
+The blended smoothie contains fibers.
 Fibers work to control the glycemic index.
-Hence, smoothie doesn’t rise up the blood sugar, as the juice does.
+Hence, a smoothie doesn’t raise blood sugar as juice does.

 4. Makes the Foods Easy to Consume

-Blender is a good way to take the heavy foods.
-Especially, if your digestion system is weak, you can use a blender to help the digestion system.
+Blender is a good way to take heavy foods.
+Especially if your digestion system is weak, you can use a blender to help the digestion system.

 5. Less Waste

 A blender doesn’t produce any waste like a juicer.
-This means you get the whole of the nutrients of the ingredients you input.
+This means you get the whole nutrients from the ingredients you input.
 This also makes the operation easy for a blender.

 Health Benefits: Juicer or Blender Who wins?

-When it comes to health benefits, both juicer and blender have their own position of standups.
+When it comes to health benefits, both juicers and blenders have their position of standups.
 The choice solely depends on the situation.
-Say you want something that doesn’t require digesting, then a juicer is a good option to go.
-But if you want to consume the whole of a food in an easier way, then a blender is best.
+If you want something that doesn’t require digesting, then a juicer is a good option.
+But if you want to consume whole food more easily, then a blender is best.
 Therefore, it solely depends on the consumer’s preference.

 |A juicer extracts the juices from the ingredients||Blender Blends the ingredients altogether.|